Consultations by Appointment

 — Laozi —

 海安 Haags Welzijn

 Haags Welzijn is a non-governmental, non-profit organisation that provides free advice and support to Chinese and Asian labour migrants in the Hague region.

 The Hague region is comprised of Delft, Gouda, Leiden and Zoetermeer.

 You are welcome to contact us if you require assistance or advice.

 Haags Welzijn works with many organisations in the Hague region and we will try our best to refer you to the appropriate organisations if we are not able to resolve your problems within our organisation.
-We also assist undocumented Chinese workers.
+We also assist undocumented workers.

 China Catering Industry Expo (CIE CHINA) is the first professional exhibition to put forward the concept of catering industry since the New China is founded.
 It’s a procurement event only focusing on the whole food

 The Netherlands will take a major step towards returning to ‘normal’ on July 1, with new rules for cafes, cinemas and events – and major changes to the situation on public transport.